 All students should carefully consider the consequences of changing their schedules after classes begin.
 However, it is possible to drop and/or add courses during the period of time set forth in the class schedule for each term.

 The withdrawal policy applies to all credit students, including distance learning students.
 TCC has one withdrawal deadline, which is equivalent to the midpoint of the term for each session.
 The process for withdrawal before the deadline must be initiated by the student.
 For information, contact the Department of Admissions and Enrollment Services at (850) 201-8555.
-Deadlines for withdrawal from Self-Paced Instruction (SPI) courses or courses taught in an express session will be determined by Department of Admissions and Enrollment Services and the Department of Student Success and Retention and provided to the student.
-For information regarding withdrawals after the deadline, please contact the office of the vice president for student affairs at (850) 201-8490 or see the Withdrawal After Deadline section below.
+Deadlines for withdrawal from Self-Paced Instruction (SPI) courses or courses taught in an express session will be determined by the Department of Admissions and Enrollment Services and the Department of Student Success and Retention and provided to the student.
+For information regarding withdrawals after the deadline, please contact the Office of the Vice President for Student Affairs at (850) 201-8490 or see Withdrawal after Deadline.

 In accordance with State Board of Education Rule 6A-14.0301, students are permitted a maximum of two withdrawals per course.
 Upon the third attempt, the student will not be permitted to withdraw and will receive a grade for that course.

 Students seeking a withdrawal who submit their request before the withdrawal deadline will receive a grade of W recorded upon their permanent record for each course in which they were enrolled at the time of withdrawal.
 No instructor signature is required.
 Special permission to withdraw from a course or courses is required for certain student population types due to particular conditions associated with that population.
 These student population types must complete a paper withdrawal form and obtain the required permission from the designated authority.

 Faculty members whose policy is to withdraw students by using the AW grade must do so by the College’s established withdrawal deadline.

-Before seeking a withdrawal, students should follow these guidelines:
+Before seeking a withdrawal, a student should follow these guidelines:

-- Communicate with your faculty member on a consistent basis throughout the semester to discuss the expected outcomes of your progress in the course.
+- Communicate with the faculty member on a consistent basis throughout the semester to discuss the expected outcomes of the student’s progress in the course.

-- Contact your adviser or a Student Affairs staff member to discuss the consequences of a withdrawal and to request additional assistance with regard to your current and future personal and career goals.
+- Contact an advisor or a Student Affairs staff member to discuss the consequences of a withdrawal and to request additional assistance with regard to current and future personal and career goals.

-- Contact a Financial Aid staff member regarding your financial aid status.
-Students should be aware of the following:
+- Contact a Financial Aid staff member regarding the student’s financial aid status.
+The student should be aware of the following: